mahimanaditi/sentiment-analysis/README.md

-# sentiment-analysis
+# Sentiment Analysis

-Sentiment Analysis Project
+This project analyzes the sentiment of text data (Positive, Negative, Neutral) using Python.